crowbait/typespec-typescript-emitter/README.md

 - `enable-types` (default: true): enables output of TypeScript types.
 - `enable-typeguards` (default: false): enables output of typeguards, *IF* type-output is enabled.
 - `enable-routes` (default: false): enables output of the HTTP-routes object.
+- `enable-routed-typemap` (default: false): enables output of an indexable type mapping paths and HTTP verbs to request and response bodies.

 ## Types Emitter